5T33Z0/Clover-Crate/RtVariables/README.md

 **NOTES**:

-- `0xA87` is a 12 bit bitmask and as such, is only valid for macOS 11 and newewr.
+- `0xA87` is a 12 bit bitmask and as such, is only valid for macOS 11 and newer.
 So if you are using an older Version of macOS, use the **CloverCalcs** Spreadsheet which can be found in the [**Xtras Section**](https://github.com/5T33Z0/Clover-Crate/tree/main/Xtras) to calculate your own.
 - You can also change these flags from the options menu in the Clover GUI (Options > System Parameters > System Integrity Protection).
 But in this case, the flags are only applied temporarily until the next reboot.
 - Contrary to popular believe, enabling bit 12 (ALLOW_UNAUTHENTICATED_ROOT) which is required for applying Post-Install patches like installing removed iGPU/GPU drivers *does not* disable System Update Notifications.
 This only happens when used in combination with bit 5 (ALLOW_APPLE_INTERNAL).